Back to Articles

 Long-handled shoehorn

-A long-handled shoehorn is a helpful product if you have difficulty bending forward or reaching your feet.
+A long-handled shoehorn is a helpful product if you have difficulty bending forward or reaching your feet to put on your shoes.

 • The extra length of the shoehorn means that you don’t have to bend to reach your feet or shoes.

-• The shape of the shoehorn protects the back of your shoes while you slip your feet in.
+• The shape of the shoehorn opens up your shoes while you slip your feet in.

 Reacher or pick-up stick

-A reacher is useful if you can’t bend or reach far enough for something.
+A long-handled reacher is useful if you can’t bend down or reach far enough to pick something up.

 • A reacher extends the length of your arm.
-It allows you to pick up items that would otherwise be out of reach.
+It allows you to pick up items that would otherwise be out of reach in high, low, or awkward spaces.

 Button hook and zip puller

-A button hook and zip puller multitool is useful if you have limited dexterity.
+A button hook and zip puller multitool is useful if you have difficulty managing fiddly clothing items with your hand.
 Fastening and unfastening buttons is a common dressing difficulty because buttons are small, and you need to use two hands for buttoning.

 • You then slide the wire loop over each button to pull it back through its buttonhole.